Bhavavijay/IT-WIZARDS/README.md

 ## Skill Navigator Application
 ## Team Name : IT Wizards
 **Project Overview**
 The Skill Navigator Application is designed to streamline the training program process by collecting essential candidate details, facilitating batch allocation, tracking training progress, and generating detailed reports.
-The application aims to enhance the efficiency and effectiveness of training programs through automated batch assignments, progress tracking, and insightful reporting.
+The application aims to enhance the efficiency and effectiveness of training programs through automated batch assignments, progress tracking, and insightful reporting.<br>
 **Work Flow Design Using Figma:**
 The views of Skill Navigator Application using Figma are uploaded in a Desktop View Link.
 Desktop View: